anon-dot-com/examples/README.md

 ## Testing

-You could quickly test by connecting a user session, then running a user session, using our examples.
+You could quickly test out Anon by connecting a user session (examples prefixed `connect-*`), then running a user session (examples prefixed `run-*`).

 For example, run our [Web Link - React example](https://github.com/anon-dot-com/examples/tree/main/connect-react), followed by our [Backend SDK - Typescript example](https://github.com/anon-dot-com/examples/tree/main/run-typescript).
 You could tweak the Typescript example with your own Playwright sessions to test Anon for your use case.

+To try out an example, `cd` into one of the folders and follow the instructions in the corresponding `README`.
+Enjoy!